softcoder/riprunner/README.md

 Special Notes:
 --------------

+A newer mobile app is being developed using google's 'Flutter' framework which can be found i nthe flutter folder.

+[Old information below regarding mobile app]
 Compiling the Android application in the Eclipse IDE requires you to install the ADT plugin (http://developer.android.com/tools/sdk/eclipse-adt.html) as well as setup the Google Play Services SDK (https://developer.android.com/google/play-services/setup.html#Setup) as this is a dependency in the riprunner android app.

 FAQ: